State Pension (United Kingdom): Deferral

 It is possible to defer claiming a State Pension at SPA.

 For individuals who reached SPA before 6 April 2016, deferred pensions are increased by 1% for every 5 weeks that the pension is not claimed (approximately 10.4% per year).
 Alternatively pensioners who have deferred their pension can claim a lump sum and an unenhanced pension.
 The lump sum is the amount of pension payments foregone plus interest at 2% per year over the Bank of England base rate.

 For individuals who reach SPA on or after 6 April 2016, deferred pensions are increased by 1% for every 9 weeks that the pension is not claimed (approximately 5.8% per year).

 Calculations

-The basic State Pension is based on the National Insurance record of the individual.
-Each year that National Insurance was paid is called a qualifying year.
-For 2012–2013 to be a qualifying year you need to earn at least £5564 if you are an employee, or £5595 if you are self-employed, and have paid (or been credited with) National Insurance contributions based on these earnings.
+The Basic State Pension is based on the National Insurance record of the individual.
+Each year that National Insurance is paid is called a qualifying year.
+For 2023–2024, for a qualifying year to count, an individual needs to earn at least £6396 if he/she is an employee, or £6725 if he/she is self-employed, and to have paid (or been credited with) National Insurance contributions based on these earnings.